 1979: FUNDING THE PROJECT

-It was the monument’s architect, Georgi Stoilov, who suggested that the Buzludzha Memorial House should not be paid for by the state, thus putting strain on the national budget.
+It was the monument’s architect, Georgi Stoilov, who suggested that the Buzludzha Memorial House should not be paid for by the state, which he foresaw as putting undue strain on the national budget.
 Instead, he saw this as a ‘monument of the people’ and believed that the people should be encouraged to donate willingly towards its construction.

-Todor Zhivkov, Secretary General of the Bulgarian Communist Party, speaking at the opening ceremony of the Buzludzha Memorial House on 23rd August, 1981:
+Todor Zhivkov, Secretary General of the Bulgarian Communist Party, announced at the opening ceremony of the Buzludzha Memorial House on 23rd August, 1981:

-“I am honoured to be in the historical position to open the House-Monument [of the Bulgarian Communist Party], built in honour of the accomplishments of Dimitâr Blagoev and his associates; who, 90 years ago, laid the foundations for the revolutionary Marxist Party in Bulgaria.
+“I am privileged to have the historic honour of opening the Buzludzha Memorial House.
+Erected here in honour of the feats of Dimitâr Blagoev and his associates which, 90 years ago, marked the beginning of the revolutionary Marxist Party of Bulgaria.

 When it wasn’t functioning as a public museum, the Buzludzha Memorial House was used as a venue for certain events by Bulgarian Communist Party.
 Award ceremonies were held here, and foreign delegations were often taken on a tour of the BCP’s extravagant monument to Bulgarian socialism.